delonnewman/gen-test/README.md

 Why?
 ====

-Generative testing has much value for unit, acceptance and integration testing over TDD and BDD, while it's value doesn't come for free.
+Generative or property based testing is an approach to testing where tests are automatically generated from defintions for properties of the system being tested.
+While slower, generative testing has much value for unit, acceptance and integration testing over TDD and BDD.

+For example generative tests still have much value when they're written after your code, and when extentive can be quite useful for integration testing.

 [Others](https://www.youtube.com/watch?v=r5i_OiZw6Sw) [argue](http://www.quviq.com/products/quickcheck-for-c/)
 this point well.

-There seemed to be a need simple, extensible, implementation for Ruby, that wasn't a DSL or a framework.
-This module is still very incomplete, but it's proven useful.
+There seemed to be a need for a simple, extensible, implementation for Ruby, that isn't a DSL or a framework.
+This module strives to serve that purpose, it's still very incomplete, but it's proven useful.

 Install
 =======